Skip to main content

 }

-Upon execution, the HTTP task remains “Scheduled” instead of completing immediately, allowing for asynchronous completion.
+Upon execution, the HTTP task remains “In Progress” instead of completing immediately, allowing for asynchronous completion.
 The task can be completed using various methods:

 Workflow (execution) ID in Conductor

-Use this workflowId along with the taskRefName to complete the task via the following API:
+1. Use this workflowId along with the taskRefName to complete the task using the Update Task Status in a Workflow API.

 POST /api/tasks/{workflowId}/{taskRefName}/{status}

-Employing these methods allows you to asynchronously complete your workflow, which is beneficial when pausing the workflow for external interventions.
+These methods allow you to asynchronously complete your workflow, which is beneficial when pausing the workflow for external interventions.